he-is-james/Instagram-Unfollowing-List/README.md

 Requirements before running:
-1. Download chromedriver (latest stable version) -Create a path to chromedriver
+1. Download chromedriver (latest stable version)
+- Create a path to chromedriver
 2. Input your account credentials into the variables "username" and "password"

 Note:
 The program is slow for users with hundreds of followers due to the fact that the follower/following list box does not load every name immediately.
 Thus the program must manually scroll through the refreshing box until it reaches the end and loads all the names into a temporary list.

-Enjoy!